Jwesley11/100-days-of-code/log.md

 **Thoughts:** keep trekking mo fuckah.

 **Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
 For now, the notes are simply living in Sublime.

+### Day 13: October 23, 2018

+**Today's Progress**: Crushed the rest of Chapter 1 today.

+**Thoughts:** On to Chapter 2 we go mofo.
+Interesting to learn about how the type of error presented gives an indication of what happened while executing. `ReferenceError` vs. `TypeError` based on it being an issue of Scope or how the returned value was attempted to be used.

+**Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
+For now, the notes are simply living in Sublime.